 01 of 03

-A 76-page softcover book (by Philippe De Vosjoli, Roger Klingenberg, Tracy Barker, and David Barker) that is considered by many to be the best ball python reference on the market.
+This 76-page softcover book (by Philippe De Vosjoli, Roger Klingenberg, Tracy Barker, and David Barker) is considered by many to be the best ball python reference on the market.
 Some beginners might find it a little lacking in the basics, but it has detailed information on more advanced husbandry topics as well as problems and treatments.

 02 of 03